rose-lake/haskell-io/exercises/README.md

 - It then prompts the user for each number to add
 - And finally displays the sum

+- `adder`
+    - another implementation using `sequence`
+    - app/Main.hs

 - `adder_integer`
-    - More robust validation and data types.
+    - More robust implementation, with better validation.
 Stores user input in an Integer.
     - src/Adder_Integer.hs

 - `adder_int`